Frank Pagliaro: Actor, Director, Playwright, Producer

 I continued my love affair with the theatre at Williams College, where I led the school's improv troupe and worked for the Theatre Department Scene Shop while majoring in English, History, and Jewish Studies.
 Upon my graduation cum laude, I received the Louise J. Ober '64 Theatre Award in Creativity for my outstanding contributions to the performing arts at Williams.
 I then moved to Brooklyn, enrolling in programs at UCB and the Stella Adler Studio of Acting.
 I graduated from Adler's evening conservatory in 2019, and during the COVID-19 pandemic, I trained at the Double Edge Theatre Company in Ashfield, Massachusetts.
 I moved uptown in 2022 and now live in Inwood, the very northern tip of Manhattan.

-Recently, I've also been exploring directing, play-writing, sketch comedy, and "alternative" theatrical education - I helmed a multilingual production of The Cherry Orchard in January, joined a sketch team in February, wrote a play for an uptown theatre company that will be produced in the spring, and am helping with acting classes at drug and alcohol rehab centers in Long Island City and East Harlem (these classes take place under the auspices of the Arts Justice Division at Adler).
+Recently, my sketch comedy ensemble has accepted a residency at an Off-Broadway theatre, and we're performing at the Edinburgh Fringe Festival in August.
+I've also been exploring directing, script-writing, and "alternative" theatrical education - a play I wrote is being produced uptown this spring, I'm directing a rehearsal project at Adler in April and May, and I am regularly volunteering at acting classes in drug and alcohol rehab centers in Long Island City and East Harlem (these classes take place under the auspices of the Arts Justice Division at Adler).

 About My Career